home-assistant/home-assistant.io/source/_integrations/abode.markdown

 ### Light

 This integration will automatically add `Lights` configured in your Abode account.
-You can reclassify `Switches` to show up within Home Assistant as lights by listing the Abode device ID in your [configuration](/integrations/abode/#configuration).

 ### Switch

 This integration will automatically add `Power Switches` configured in your Abode account.
-You can reclassify switches to show up within Home Assistant as `Lights` by listing the Abode device ID in your [configuration](/integrations/abode/#configuration).

 This integration will also list all Abode `Automations` that are set up within the Abode system, allowing you to activate and deactivate the automations.